-To check data usage on iPhones, open the Settings app and tap Cellular.
+To check iPhone data usage, open the Settings app and tap Cellular.
 If you’re on an older version of iOS, open Settings and tap Mobile Data.
-You’ll see your cellular data listed under Usage, as well as the individual data usage for each app or service on your phone.
+You’ll see your cellular data listed under Cellular Data, as well as the individual data usage for each app or service on your phone.

-3. Videos refuse to buffer and webpages take forever to load
+3. Videos refuse to buffer and pages take forever to load

 When a streaming video suddenly freezes and your device appears to be “thinking,” this is called buffering.
-Despite being annoying, it’s totally normal — especially if you play a lot of videos or your Wi-Fi connection is weak.
+Despite being annoying, it’s normal — especially if you play a lot of videos or your Wi-Fi connection is weak.

 Malware can also slow down your internet traffic through DNS hijacking.
 When this happens, hackers redirect your internet traffic to unsafe servers instead of secure ones.
 This will not only slow down your browsing experience but can also put your security at risk.

-An excellent way to tell if your DNS settings have been hijacked is if the pages you end up on are different than the addresses you entered.
+An excellent way to tell if your DNS settings have been hijacked is if the pages you end up on differ from the addresses you entered.
 Imagine attempting to visit your bank’s website and ending up on a shabby, typo-filled version of the page with no encryption.
 Red flag alert!

 To check your router’s DNS settings, you can use online tools that offer advanced hijacking protection, like Cloudflare or Quad9.
 Tap or click here to find out how to make your router hacker-proof.

 4. Programs and apps start crashing

 Programs crashing frequently is a common sign things aren’t right.
 This goes double if your antivirus software and task manager are crashing or disabled.
 This can mean a nasty virus has taken hold of your files.

-In a worst-case scenario, ransomware-type malware can even prevent you from opening your favorite files.
+In a worst-case scenario, ransomware-type malware can even prevent you from opening your files.
 But a tried and true method to diagnose and fix the problem is booting your gadget in Safe Mode.

 With Safe Mode, your computer runs with just the bare essentials.
-That way, you can safely delete and uninstall any programs and files you wouldn’t be able to access otherwise.
+That way, you can safely delete and uninstall any programs and files you couldn’t access otherwise.